aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmlisindexelement/_index.md

 ---
 title: HTMLIsIndexElement
 second_title: Aspose.HTML for .NET API Reference
-description: This element is used for singleline text input.
+description: This element is used for single-line text input.
 See the ISINDEX element definition in HTML 4.01.
 This element is deprecated in HTML 4.01.
 type: docs
 weight: 3330
 url: /net/aspose.html/htmlisindexelement/